309thEDDGE/weave/README.md

 Weave can be installed by running `pip install .` from the root directory.
 Optional dependencies can be included by running `pip install .[extras]` instead.
-Optional dependencies currently include: pymongo, pyodbc, sqlalchemy.
+Optional dependencies currently include: pymongo, psycopg2, sqlalchemy.
 Useful functions are available after running `import weave`.
 Weave was built with the intention of connecting to an S3 pantry with an `s3fs.S3FileSystem` object and also supports a LocalFileSystem.
 Any filesystem